npmcdn-to-unpkg-bot/mysite-2016/src/_web_projects/spotify.md

 ---

-Music Knowledge is a site to test your music skills.
-It's connected to Spotify's API and the game is based on the user's own playlists.
+Music Knowledge is a game to test your music skills.
+It's connected to Spotify's API and the game is based on the logged in users own playlists.

 <!--more-->

-I made this Spotify web app as a school project when I studied in Canberra, Australia.
+I made this Music app as a school project when I studied in Canberra, Australia.
+It works, but needs a bit more love.